 - Living Emotional Crutch: Rheya needs Chris as one of these.

-- Spell My Name with an S: In the original film, Chris is "Kris", Rheya's name is "Hari", Snow is "Snaut" and Gordon is "Sartorius".
+- Spell My Name with an S: In the original film and the original Polish version of the novel, Chris is "Kris", Rheya's name is "Hari" ("Harey" in the novel), Snow is "Snaut" and Gordon is "Sartorius".
 Translations of the novel seem to cycle through the two sets, but "Sartorius" remains fairly consistently NOT Gordon.

-- Starts With A Suicide: Though it's intimated in the flashbacks instead of at the beginning.
+- Starts with a Suicide: Sort of—it's presented in flashbacks instead of at the start of the film.

 - Why Don't Ya Just Shoot Him?: Discussed, with respect to the manifestations aboard the Station.
-Gordon does construct a machine that does the job.
-Chris objects at the idea of using it on Rheya.
+Gordon does construct a machine that does the job, but Chris objects at the idea of using it on Rheya.